Skip to Content

 Summary

-The UniWave200 King Island Project includes the design, construction, deployment, installation and operation of the UniWave200, a 200KW wave energy converter near Grassy Harbour on King Island, Tasmania.
+The UniWave200 King Island Project included the design, construction, deployment, installation and operation of the UniWave200, a 200KW wave energy converter near Grassy Harbour on King Island, Tasmania.

 Need